View more News

-Former Bolton School Girls’ Division pupil, Melissa Bailey (1982-1989), has released her first novel - The Medici Mirror.
+Former pupil of Bolton School Girls’ Division, Melissa Bailey, has released her first novel - The Medici Mirror.

 The book is described as a haunting story of jealousy, obsession, and murder, perfect for fans of Kate Mosse and Barbara Erskine; a story about the ability of the past to influence the present and of love's power to defeat even the most powerful of curses.

-From School, Melissa went on to study English Language and Literature at Lincoln College, Oxford.
-After graduating, she moved to London and studied law, going on to pursue a career as a Media lawyer.
-She still practises part time.
+Melissa attended Bolton School between 1982 and 1989 and after finishing went on to Lincoln College, Oxford where she studied English Language and Literature.
+After graduating, she moved to London and studied law, going on to pursue a career as a Media lawyer and she still practises part time.

 The blurb to The Medici Mirror reads: “When architect Johnny Carter is asked to redesign a long-abandoned Victorian shoe factory, he discovers a hidden room deep in the basement.
 A dark, sinister room, which contains a sixteenth-century Venetian mirror.
 Johnny has a new love, Ophelia, in his life.
 But as the pair's relationship develops and they begin to explore the mystery surrounding the mirror, its malign influence threatens to envelop and destroy them.”